traveloka/terraform-aws-modules-template/CONTRIBUTING.md

 3. Do the changes there, don't forget to execute `terraform fmt`.
 4. Commit and push the changes to your origin.
 5. Create PR from your origin branch to the upstream master.
 6. Wait for maintainer to review your code.
+Go or No Go decision is one of the maintainer's resposibilities, we will make sure to explain any decision we are making :)

 ## ***Happy Contributing!***